dropbox/pynsot/docs/python_api.rst

 to reference this information is via the CLI help, browsing ``/api/``, or try-except to catch the HTTP 400 and inspect ``e.response.json()``.

+NSoT also has BULK operations.
+The only difference is that the payload is an array of resources.

 .. code-block:: python

    net = {'attributes': {}, 'network_address': '10.0.1.0', 'prefix_length': 24}